elisseck/hm-public/README.md

     drush cr

+## Adding items to the SOLR index.

+When you first start up, and after you've imported the DB, the Solr collection will need to be populated with the data from the database.
+In order to do this, run the following.

+    drush sapi-c && drush sapi-r && drush sapi-i

 ## Working on this project

 In this project, we use [GitHub Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 In addition, we would appreciate if you fork from this project and create a feature branch from your fork.
 When your work is ready, you can create a Pull Request from your forked project's feature branch into this repository's master branch.
 This helps us keep the branch structure of this repo clean.